coder-vc1/oAuth/DROPBOX_API_TEMPLATE.md

 - All Dropbox API endpoints require a valid OAuth2 access token
 - The access token is obtained during the OAuth2 authorization flow
-- The token is embedded in the JWT token for secure API access
+- Both access and refresh tokens are embedded in the JWT token for secure API access
+- JWT tokens expire in 24 hours (with Dropbox tokens) or 10 minutes (basic)
+- Refresh tokens expire in 7 days
 - All endpoints use POST method with JSON content type
 - Rate limiting applies to all API calls
 - Team APIs require a Dropbox Business account